bacontime/blog-mirror/news/gamestonks.md

 Eventually, the short-sellers will be able to buy enough gamestonks to satisfy their contracts, at which point the price will fall back down to something more reasonable.
 Without these shenanigans in play, supply and demand for Gamestop stock will mostly be a reflection of the earnings and potential of the company (plus whatever value people place on the stock as a piece of meme memorabilia, I suppose).

 The short-sellers of Gamestop will have lost a lot of money.
-[Melvin in particular has supposedly lost $4.5 billion from the ordeal.](https://arstechnica.com/gadgets/2021/01/hedge-fund-melvin-sustains-53-loss-after-reddit-onslaught/) Which is impressive, given that I'm pretty sure they could have just bought Gamestop with that much cash a few years ago.
+[Melvin in particular has lost $4billion from the ordeal.](https://arstechnica.com/gadgets/2021/01/hedge-fund-melvin-sustains-53-loss-after-reddit-onslaught/) Which is impressive, given that I'm pretty sure they could have just bought Gamestop with that much cash a few years ago.

 Some other hedge funds will have made a lot of money off of Melvin's mistake.
 In fact, I'd guess the majority of profits from the squeeze will go to other large investors.
 Even if WSB were the first to notice the short squeeze coming, [there are hedge funds which monitor WSB](https://arstechnica.com/gadgets/2021/01/hedge-fund-melvin-sustains-53-loss-after-reddit-onslaught/).
 So 🤷